giomascitelli/temp-deleter/README.md

 2. Open the Windows Terminal as an administrator

 3. Type "cd" and the path to the folder where you placed "temp-deleter.py"

-   example: cd C:\Users\Username\Desktop
+   As an example: cd C:\Users\Username\Desktop

-4. Type "python temp-deleter.py" to run the script.
+5. Type "python temp-deleter.py" to run the script.